ordercloud-api/ordercloud-dotnet-catalyst/library/OrderCloud.Catalyst/Integrations/README.md

 ## Interfaces

-A key goal of these integrations is *interoperability*.
+A key goal is *interoperability*.
 In other words, if two services solve roughly the same problem (e.g. calculating tax), they should expose the same contract.
 To facilitate that, there are interfaces like [ITaxCalculator](./Interfaces/ITaxCalculator.cs).
 Please check under [/Integrations/Interfaces](./Interfaces) to see if any apply to your integration's problem domain.
 If some do, make sure your OCIntegrationCommand implements those interfaces.

 Feel free open issues recommending changes or additions to the interfaces.